juy-anh/SQL-project/README.md

 **_📌You need to show that your projects are applicable to real business use cases, for a particular industry, not just "learning projects"_**

-Author: [Your Name]
+Author: Tran Duy Anh
 Date: YYYY-MM-DD
-Tools Used: SQL/ Python
+Tools Used: SQL

 ---